Just-In-Time or Just-In-Case Learning?

 I would add that somewhere between the 2 basic skills and the 8 essential skills of Pearson are 3 more skills that bridge the divide and help to form individuals that will be successful regardless of the change we see in the future.
 The 3 skills that are JIC skills are:

-Graphically this hierarchy might look something like the following figure.
+Graphically this hierarchy might look something like the this figure.

 Becoming a learner is a skill that can be taught.
 The work of Carol Dweck and others on Growth Mindset have now firmly convinced me that our students can learn to learn.
 They can stretch their brain and that there is no time in our lives that we stop being able to learn more.